-Comp cards or “zed cards,” as they are also referred to, are postcard portraits for models, actors and other people in the fashion/entertainment industry.
-Living in the LA area for quite some time now, I’m used to seeing comp cards and have produced quite a few of them for friends and relatives who are trying to make it in Hollywood!
+Comp cards or “zed cards,” as they are also referred to, are postcard portraits for models, actors and other people in the fashion/entertainment industry trying to make it in Hollywood!

 Your Comp Card should act as a visual resume.
 They serve as a standardized way for models and entertainers to promote themselves.
-Generally, they refer to an 8.5” x5.5” postcard.
-However, it’s not uncommon to create a 4″ x 6″, 8″ x 10″ or other flyer -sized version.
+Generally, they refer to an 8.5” x 5.5” postcard.
+However, it’s not uncommon to create a 4″ x 6″, 8″ x 10″ or other flyer-sized versions.
 The most important aspect of creating a comp card is to communicate your visual resume as effectively as possible.

 When creating your card, there are standards that you really should adhere to: